DNA fingerprinting technique and its applications:

 Since the discovery of DNA in 1953 by Watson and Crick, genetic science becomes more advanced and accurate.

-For more detail on DNA read the article: The story of DNA
+For more detail on the structure and function of DNA read the article: The structure and function of DNA

 DNA fingerprinting technique is originally developed by a British scientist Alec Jeffreys in 1984.
-Dr. Lalji singh is called as a father of DNA fingerprinting in India.
+Dr Lalji Singh is called a father of DNA fingerprinting in India.

-He used the technique of RFLP for the analysis of DNA profile.
+Jeffrey used the technique of RFLP for the analysis of a DNA profile.
 In fact, not only RFLP, it is a combination of RFLP and autoradiography.